ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 If you need to install Homebrew, then review [Installing Homebrew on a Mac](https://treehouse.github.io/installation-guides/mac/homebrew){:external}.

-If your jump-host or remote device uses Linux then:
+If your jump-host or remote device uses Linux, complete the following steps:

 1. Download govc and make it executable:
   `curl -L https://github.com/vmware/govmomi/releases/download/v0.20.0/govc_linux_amd64.gz | gunzip > /usr/local/bin/govc`.